October 6, 2005 to April 8, 2006

 Curated by Eileen Legaspi-Ramirez and Claro Ramirez

-The exhibition explored the dynamics of space in relation to memory-making and acts of self-imaging.
-Threaded through by pictorial anecdotes in the life of this often overlooked modernist painter-architect, the show coaxed visitors to consider Juan Arellano’s work by summoning intersections of relationships.
-By inviting Arellano’s nephew and fellow artist, Datu Arellano, Drawing Space also attempted to navigate between geographies of built structure and psychological terrains visited and thus virtually (albeit fleetingly) possessed.
-It brought together landscapes and mindscapes, which made for disjoined accounts of flight/diaspora and restless habitation in pursuit of one Filipino’s constructed sense of self.
+Drawing Space is a visual exploration of the dynamics of space in relation to memory-making and facts of self-imaging.
+Thread through by pictorial anecdotes in the life of often overlooked modernist, painter-architect Juan Arellano, Drawing Space coaxes visitors to consider the artist’s work in light of deliberate and subconscious attempts to mark off places, delineate territories and claim loci.
+In taking multi-sensory approach, the exhibition coaxes visitors to summon intersections of relationships between geographies of built structure and psychological terrains visited and thus virtually (albeit fleetingly) possessed.
+Drawing Space brings together landscapes and mindscapes which make for disjointed accounts of flight/diaspora and restless habitation in pursuit of one Filipino’s constructed sense of self.